Loading...

 Frontier AI Risk Monitoring Platform

-This platform monitors the risk status of frontier models1 from 15 leading AI companies across four domains: Cyber Offense, Biological Risks, Chemical Risks, and Loss-of-Control.
-By testing models' performance on various capability benchmarks2 and safety benchmarks3, the platform calculates Capability Scores4 and Safety Scores5 for each model in each domain, along with a Risk Index6 that integrates both capability and safety dimensions.
+This platform monitors the risk landscape of frontier models1 from 16 leading global AI companies across four domains: Cyber Offense, Biological Risks, Chemical Risks, and Loss-of-Control.
+By evaluating performance on diverse capability benchmarks2 and safety benchmarks3, we derive Capability Scores4 and Safety Scores5 for each model in each domain.
+These metrics are synthesized into a Risk Index6 reflecting the model's overall risk profile.

 Latest Insights

-Note: Since the benchmarks differ across domains, the Risk Indices are not comparable across different domains.
+Note: Since benchmarks differ across domains, Risk Indices are not comparable across different domains.

 View More